 The Terps once again captured the Big Ten Tournament Championship in 2015, defeating top-seeded Ohio State in Columbus.
 Maryland also made a valiant return to the quarterfinals of the NCAA Tournament after topping previous national champions Virginia and Notre Dame.
 Six Terps earned all-conference accolades and Tsubasa Endoh (first round) and Ivan Magalhaes (second round) were selected in the 2016 MLS SuperDraft.

-Prior to serving as Associate HC, was tabbed as the Recruiting coordinator in 2014, helping to insure the #1 rated class in 2015 and #2 class in 2016.
+Prior to serving as sssociate head coach, was tabbed as the recruiting coordinator in 2014, helping to insure the No. 1 rated class in 2015 and No. 2 class in 2016.

 Prior to serving as an associate head coach, Rowland was tabbed as the Recruiting Coordinator in 2014, helping to insure the No. 1-rated class in 2015 and No. 2-rated class in 2016.

 Rowland also played a pivotal role mentoring some of the nation’s top goalkeeping talent, including the Terps’ current starter and U-18 MNT goalkeeper Zack Steffen, who was tabbed to the ACC All-Freshman Team in 2013.

 Rowland helped guide the Terps to three consecutive regular season and tournament conference championships in 2012, 2013 and 2014 as Maryland advanced to the College Cup in consecutive seasons in 2012-13 for the first time since the 2004 and 2005 seasons.